We board Compass at 7:30 am for an 8:00 am departure.

-Most people can try scuba diving while on board Reef Experience.
+Most people can try scuba diving while onboard Compass Cruises.

 What is included?

-- Unlimited snorkeling at 2 outer barrier reef locations
+Unlimited snorkelling at 2 outer barrier reef locations

-- Tea & coffee all day (while vessel is stationary)
+Tea & coffee all day (while the vessel is stationary)

-- Glass of wine, cheese & crackers on return journey
+A glass of wine, cheese & crackers on the return journey

 What is boom netting?